 I saw Kevin Feasel’s SQLSaturday session entitled Apply Yourself and thought it was pretty funny title.
-While not close friends, I have know Kevin for a while and knew he had good stuff, so I attended the session.
-He there shared this quote in his session.
+While not close friends, I have known Kevin for a while and knew he had good stuff, so I attended the session.
+There, he shared this quote in his session.

 Carlos L Chacon: This is the “SQL Data Partners” podcast.
 My name is Carlos L. Chacon, your host and this is episode 13.
 Today we’re going to talk about the APPLY operator.
 Something that I probably am not using enough, I happen to be in Pittsburgh listening to Kevin Feasel’s talk about the APPLY operator.
 He kind of made me a believer.